FuturePrayer/century_avenue/README_en.md

 1. Download the latest jar build from the [Releases](https://github.com/FuturePrayer/century_avenue/releases) page;

-2. Example of the `application.yaml` configuration file: (Please note that the default configuration file in the build does not contain any API integration parameters, and running it directly will not be able to call any large models!)
+2. Example of the `application.yaml` configuration file: (Please note that the following parameters are not required, but the default configuration file in the build does not include any API docking parameters.
+Running directly will not be able to call any large model!)

 ```yaml
 # Enable authentication, add Authorization to the request header, and follow the same rules as OpenAI, with the content being "Bearer"+api-key